 Day Four: Napali coast helicopter tour

 Now that you’ve seen Napali from the ocean, wait till you see it from the air.
 I definitely recommend doing both, in this order.
 You’ll be totally obsessed with the coast from the water and then seeing it from the air is like a thousand. times. better.
 Don’t believe me?
 Do it for yourself and then tell me I was right! 🙂

 We booked our flight around the island with Jack Harter Helicopters and had literally the best time ever.
+This is seriously the best helicopter tour in Kauai.
 I know it’s expensive at $290 a person, but please please please put this in your budget as you will not regret it!

 You will be taken up in the air by a very experienced pilot on either a 4 or 6 seater helicopter.
 They offer both a 60-minute and a 90-minute tour.
 Before leaving the staff will assign seats based on weight to obtain an even distribution and you’ll be given a safety lesson.